-These vessels drain the peripheral lung tissue being located below the visceral pleura.
-They create the superficial (subpleural) plexus below the visceral pleura.
-The vessels from plexus circulate the edges and margins of the fissures of lung to reach the hilum where they drain into the bronchopulmonary (hilar) lymph nodes.
+The peripheral lung tissue being located below the visceral pleura are drained by these vessels.
+The superficial (subpleural) plexus below the visceral pleura is created by them.
+The edges and margins of the fissures of lung are circulated by the vessels from plexus lung to reach the hilum where they drain into the bronchopulmonary (hilar) lymph nodes.

 Deep Lymph Vessels.